edname/laravel-wsl-setup/README.md

 git config --global user.email "your.email@example.com"
 ```

-Check if an SSH key already exists
+Check if an SSH key already exists on your WSL (but probably not new setup)
 ```bash
 sudo ls ~/.ssh
 ```